Tax Debts – You Could Lose Your Personal Assets

 How does a Director Penalty Notice work?

-A Director Penalty Notice works in 2 distinct ways.
+A Director Penalty Notice works in 2 distinct ways in respect of PAYG – BUT for superannuation, a director is immediately personally liable.

-1. Where a Director Penalty Notice is, or is likely to be issued, and where BAS & Super returns are up to date, with all returns having been lodged within 3 months of the due date for lodgement, (even though there is an outstanding PAYG and super debt), a director will be allowed 21 days to comply with the notice to AVOID personal liability for the Company Tax Debt.
+1. Where a Director Penalty Notice is issued, and where all BAS returns are up to date, with all returns having been lodged within 3 months of the due date for lodgement, (even though there may be an outstanding PAYG debt), a director will be allowed 21 days to comply with the Notice and thereby AVOID personal liability for the Company PAYG Tax Debt.

-To comply with a Director Penalty Notice and avoid personal liability for a Company tax debt, a Director must, within 21 days of the date on the notice:
+In this situation, to comply with a Director Penalty Notice and avoid personal liability for a Company PAYG tax debt, a Director must, within 21 days of the date on the notice:

 - pay the debt